-Removal of PCT biomass may not be prudent because of damage done to and the resultant condition stand after such removal due to the huge amount of PCT slash and further it may not be cost effective due to the extraordinarily high cost of removal.
+Removal of PCT biomass may not be prudent because of damage done to and the resultant condition of the stand after such removal due to the huge amount of PCT slash.
+Further, it may not be cost-effective due to the extraordinarily high cost of removal.